Here are some of our favourite books. As with our seeds, we only list books that we think are really useful.

 "Oriental Vegetables" - by Joy Larkcom

-This is another beautiful book by Joy, which has only recently come back into print.
-This is THE book if you are wanting to know about all the wonderful vegetables grown by billions of gardeners in the east - but relatively unknown here.
+Another beautiful book by Joy.
+This is the perfect choice if you are wanting to know about all the wonderful vegetables grown by billions of gardeners in the east - but relatively unknown here.

 It was an old ex-library copy of the first edition that really got us enthused about trying out all the oriental veg, and as a result we now have a really good selection in the catalogue, so we're really pleased to be able to offer the book as well now it is back in print.

 This is an excellent reference book as well as a 'how-to' gardening book, as clear and easy to use as all of Joy Larkcom's books, with nice clear line drawings.
 Based on notes from her long vegetable-exploring trips to China and Japan, this book is a wonderful introduction to the huge range of oriental vegetables that are little known in this country, but easy to grow and delicious to eat.